 Fiscal Deficit UPSC Notes:- Download PDF Here

-What is Fiscal Deficit?
+What is a Fiscal Deficit?

-Fiscal deficit is the difference between the government’s total expenditure and its total receipts (excluding borrowing).
+The fiscal deficit is the difference between the government’s total expenditure and its total receipts (excluding borrowing).
 A fiscal deficit occurs when this expenditure exceeds the revenue generated.

 - Fiscal deficit is when a government’s total expenditures exceed the revenue that it generates (excluding money from borrowings).